Indian football: Pritam Kotal - Versatility is very important for a defender | Goal.com

 However, the India international started his career as a defensive midfielder.
 From Wari FC, his first professional club to U-19 national team, Kotal used to play in the heart of the midfield.

-But it was only under Colin Toal, India’s former technical director who was also in charge of the U-19 team between 2009-2012, Kotal made his transition to the right-back role.
+But it was only under Colm Toal, India’s former technical director who was also in charge of the U-19 team between 2009-2012, Kotal made his transition to the right-back role.

 The Bengali defender was all praises for the British coach for his invaluable contribution in shaping his career.